gicentre/elm-vegalite/docs/changeNotes.md

 - `params` and associated `paBind`, `paDescription`, `paExpr` and `paValue` functions for specifying top-level parameters for use within a spec (VL4.16).

-- Add `markPropertyNumExpr` for providing expressions that evaluate to numeric mark properties (VL4.16).
+- `markPropertyNumExpr` for providing expressions that evaluate to numeric mark properties (VL4.16).

-- Add `markPropertyStrExpr` for providing expressions that evaluate to string mark properties (VL4.16).
+- `markPropertyStrExpr` for providing expressions that evaluate to string mark properties (VL4.16).

-- Add `markPropertyBooExpr` for providing expressions that evaluate to boolean mark properties (VL4.16).
+- `markPropertyBooExpr` for providing expressions that evaluate to boolean mark properties (VL4.16).

-- Add `axisPropertyNumExpr` for providing expressions that evaluate to numeric axis properties (VL4.16).
+- `axisPropertyNumExpr` for providing expressions that evaluate to numeric axis properties (VL4.16).

-- Add `axisPropertyStrExpr` for providing expressions that evaluate to string axis properties (VL4.16).
+- `axisPropertyStrExpr` for providing expressions that evaluate to string axis properties (VL4.16).

-- Add `axisPropertyBooExpr` for providing expressions that evaluate to boolean axis properties (VL4.16).
+- `axisPropertyBooExpr` for providing expressions that evaluate to boolean axis properties (VL4.16).

-- Add `legendPropertyNumExpr` for providing expressions that evaluate to numeric legend properties (VL4.16).
+- `legendPropertyNumExpr` for providing expressions that evaluate to numeric legend properties (VL4.16).

-- Add `legendPropertyStrExpr` for providing expressions that evaluate to string legend properties (VL4.16).
+- `legendPropertyStrExpr` for providing expressions that evaluate to string legend properties (VL4.16).

-- Add `titlePropertyNumExpr` for providing expressions that evaluate to numeric title properties (VL4.16).
+- `titlePropertyNumExpr` for providing expressions that evaluate to numeric title properties (VL4.16).

-- Add `titlePropertyStrExpr` for providing expressions that evaluate to string title properties (VL4.16).
+- `titlePropertyStrExpr` for providing expressions that evaluate to string title properties (VL4.16).

-- Add `viewBackgroundNumExpr` for providing expressions that evaluate to numeric view background properties (VL4.16).
+- `viewBackgroundNumExpr` for providing expressions that evaluate to numeric view background properties (VL4.16).

-- Add `viewBackgroundStrExpr` for providing expressions that evaluate to Maybe String view background properties (VL4.16).
+- `viewBackgroundStrExpr` for providing expressions that evaluate to Maybe String view background properties (VL4.16).

-- Add mark expression functions for to allow mark properties to be determined interactively: `haExpr` (horizontal alignment), `fwExpr` (font weight), `bmExpr` (blend mode), `symExpr` (shape symbol), `caExpr` (stroke cap style), `joExpr` (stroke join style), `cuExpr` (cursor style), `miExpr` (interpolation type), `tdExpr` (text direction) (VL4.16).
+- Mark expression functions to allow mark properties to be determined interactively: `haExpr` (horizontal alignment), `fwExpr` (font weight), `bmExpr` (blend mode), `symExpr` (shape symbol), `caExpr` (stroke cap style), `joExpr` (stroke join style), `cuExpr` (cursor style), `miExpr` (interpolation type), `tdExpr` (text direction) (VL4.16).

-- Add top-level expression functions for interactive parameterisation: `paSizeExpr` (padding size), `paEdgesExpr` (padding on a per-edge basis), `backgroundExpr` (background colour).
+- Top-level expression functions for interactive parameterisation: `paSizeExpr` (padding size), `paEdgesExpr` (padding on a per-edge basis), `backgroundExpr` (background colour) (VL4.16).

+- `dataExpr` for creating a datum value from an expression (VL4.16).

-- Add `maPadAngle` for padding arc segments.
+- `maPadAngle` for padding arc segments.

 ---